 The Job Offer

-Canadian Employers are required by CIC and ESDC to prepare a formal employment contract or a Job Offer Letter for future employees, which must include:
+Canadian Employers are required by IRCC and ESDC to prepare a formal employment contract or a Job Offer Letter for future employees, which must include:

 - Job title for the position being offered;

 - Job description, including main duties and responsibilities;

 - Requirements for the position – a list of necessary professional credentials, education, skills, experience, and licences, as required;

 - Details about start and end dates (if applicable) of the position;